We visited a new church today and Jesus was there. Thank God.

 My daughter and I are both NEEDTOBREATHE fans.
 We have seen them in concert several times together.
 My favorite time was a completely unplugged impromptu show that we had the privilege of attending.
 I love acoustic performances because they allow the lyrics to shine.

-Anyway, the song fit the message very well.
+The song fit the message very well.
 Here’s a bit of what Bear Rinehart said about it in an interview:

 “This song is my story of trying to understand my role in God’s plan.
 We were on tour with a secular artist, Taylor Swift, playing to 20,000 and even 50,000 people per night.
 We felt like we were doing what we were supposed to be doing.
 Despite our efforts, I didn’t feel like we were having the impact we are called to have.